BENEFITS

 RESULTS

-It is not about idealism, obsessive goal-setting and quick fixes, nor framed in positive, provisional or destination thinking,
+It is not about idealism, obsessive goal-setting and quick fixes, nor framed in positive, provisional or destination thinking, i.e. when I do, get, reach…

-Rather, the learning is based on how to observe then reduce reactions and assimilate 'triggers' -essentially the wounds and scars which shape our life experience- so that we can fully heal and not be at the mercy of those stored memories.
+Rather, the process is based on how to observe then reduce reactions and assimilate 'triggers' -essentially the wounds and scars which shape our life experience- so that we can fully heal and not be at the mercy of those stored memories.

 The approach is designed to remove the discomfort, irrational fear and judgment that many attach to their emotions.